-Here's a guide to using the Dollyhair Rerooting Tool and Needles.
+Rerooting doll hair can be fun and fulfilling!
+Follow our easy guide on how to reroot doll hair using the Dollyhair Rerooting Tool and Needles.

-We are using a standard Barbie head so we need the size 8 rerooting needle that comes with the kit.
+We will reroot a standard Barbie doll head so we'll use the size 8 rerooting needle that comes with the kit.
 Always make sure to use the right size needle for your project to avoid splitting your doll's scalp or bending the needle.

-If you're looking for instructions on the the needle and thread method, you will find them included with the Doll Needle Rerooting Kit.
+If you're looking for instructions for rerooting with the needle and thread method, you will find them included with the Doll Needle Rerooting Kit.

 Begin by removing the doll’s hair.
 Cut the hair as short as possible and then remove the head.
 Use narrow pliers or tweezers to pull out the plugs through the neck hole.
 Once you have a bald doll, paint the head with acrylic paint, using a color that matches the hair to be rooted.
 Let the paint dry completely.